-Abstract:
+Abstract

-The luminosity and the temperature are factors that act directly in the photosynthetic process, where the an elevation of the luminous intensity can cause a reduction in of the assimilation of carbon, which consequently lowers the development of the cotton.
-The objective of this work was to know assess the response of physiological parameters of cotton when subjected to different artificial light intensities.
-A randomized complete block design was used in a 2x5 factorial scheme, with tTwo varieties of cotton: IMA5801B2RF e and IACRDN, were interacting with five artificial light intensities, being interacting with 5 densities of light: 0 (control); 500; 1000; 1500 and 2000 $\mu$ mol m-2 s-1 of photosynthetically active radiation (PAR) provided by LED bulbs.
+The luminosity and the temperature are factors that act directly in the photosynthetic process, where an elevation of the luminous intensity can cause a reduction of the assimilation of carbon, which consequently lowers the development of the cotton.
+The objective of this work was to assess the response of physiological parameters of cotton when subjected to different artificial light intensities.
+Two varieties of cotton IMA5801B2RF and IACRDN, were interacting with five artificial light intensities: 0 (control); 500; 1000; 1500 and 2000 μmol m-2 s-1 of photosynthetically active radiation provided by LED bulbs.
 The experiment was set in a randomized complete block design using a 2x5 factorial scheme.
-The following variables measured were set: the rate of CO2 assimilation (A),; transpiration, (E); stomatal conductance, (GS); inner CO2 concentration in the substomatic chamber (Ci), and efficient use of water (EUW) infor which a portable device of gas exchange was used.
-(Infra-Red Gas Analyzer - IRGA, marca ADC BioScientific Ltd, modelo LC Pro).
-The cotton varieties responded positively under to different luminous intensities until reaching the point of maximum saturation between 1400 and 1600 μmol m-1 s-1 of light, which provides provided a better rate of CO2 assimilation (A); concentration of CO2 in the substomatic chamber-(Ci), and efficient use of water.-(EUW).
-Leaf transpiration (E) and stomatal conductance of the cotton showed a positive linear response with increasing light intensity.
-The ideal luminous intensity for the use of Infra-Red Gas Analyzer - IRGA was 1500 μmol m-1 s-1 in for the tested cotton cropvarieties.
+The variables measured were the rate of CO2 assimilation, transpiration, stomatal conductance, inner CO2 concentration in the substomatic chamber, and efficient use of water (for which a portable device of gas exchange was used).
+The cotton varieties responded positively to different luminous intensities until reaching the point of maximum saturation between 1400 and 1600 μmol m-1 s-1 of light, which provided a better rate of CO2 assimilation, concentration of CO2 in the substomatic chamber, and efficient use of water.
+Leaf transpiration and stomatal conductance showed a positive linear response with increasing light intensity.
+The ideal luminous intensity for the use of Infra-Red Gas Analyzer - IRGA was 1500 μmol m-1 s-1 for the tested cotton varieties.